 To visit a Russian-speaking country in an optimal way, master the conversational bases of the Tolstoy language!

 Prepositions, Russian grammar or greetings, the basic vocabulary will allow you to interact directly with the natives to benefit from their advice.
-In just a few months of private Russian lessons, you can easily have a conversation with a Moscovite.
+In just a few months of lessons with a Russian teacher, you can easily have a conversation with a Moscovite.
 Why not search for Russian classes London wide, or in any UK city with Superprof.
 Just enter your postcode!

 Do you want to participate in an international exchange program?